 Does taking mepolizumab while pregnant cause birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a baby with a birth defect.
+This is called the background risk.
 It is not known if mepolizumab can cause birth defects.
 Animal studies done by the manufacturer have not shown an increase in the chance for birth defects.
 While this is reassuring, there are no well-controlled human studies looking at exposure to mepolizumab during pregnancy.

 Could taking mepolizumab cause other pregnancy complications?